19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [50/2004]

-(7) Where a person has given his consent for any notice referred to in subsection (4) or (6) to be served on him through the electronic service, the notice need not be signed if it is served on him by transmitting an electronic record of the notice to his account with the electronic service.
+(7) Where any notice mentioned in subsection (4) or (6) is served on any person through the electronic service under subsection (1)(d), the notice need not be signed if it is served on him by transmitting an electronic record of the notice to his account with the electronic service.

 [Income Tax 1992 Ed., s.
 8]

+[Act 37 of 2017 wef 01/01/2018]

 [50/2004]

+[Act 37 of 2017 wef 01/01/2018]

 ### Free postage